European builders gloomy on U.S. outlook

 TOO OPTIMISTIC

-Shaky economies are casting a cloud over builders despite new orders ticking higher in the first half, with Hochtief AG (HOTG.DE) posting forecast-beating earnings on Wednesday, as expectations for contractors remains bearish.
+Shaky economies are casting a cloud over builders despite new orders ticking higher in the first half, with Germany's largest builder Hochtief AG (HOTG.DE) posting forecast-beating earnings on Wednesday.

-"The overall economic situation continues to pose risks due to the debt crisis in individual states, the political unrest in the North African region and from exchange rate movements," said Hochtief, which won a number of new contacts in Europe.
+"The overall economic situation continues to pose risks due to the debt crisis in individual states, the political unrest in the North African region and from exchange rate movements," said Hochtief, which is working on the Dubai Towers in Doha and construction projects in Qatar.

-Germany's largest builder, majority owned by Spain's ACS (ACS.MC), was also boosted by a better performance at its troubled Australian unit Leighton LEI.AX.

-However Germany's GDP slowed more than expected in the second quarter, data showed on Tuesday, contributing to a sharp euro zone slowdown and rattling fragile financial markets.
+The company posted second-quarter earnings before tax of 10.2 million euros ($14.4 million), having been expected to report a pretax loss of 7.46 million euros, according to the average estimate of eight banks and brokerages.

 Wienerberger, the world's biggest brickmaker, said there were no signs of recovery in the United States, though more buoyant Western markets meant it was looking forward to a good second half.